 \item \textbf{X-Learner}~\citep{kunzel2019metalearners}: (a) Form estimates $\hat\mu_0(x)$ for $\mu_0(x)$ and $\hat\mu_1(x)$ for $\mu_1(x)$; (b) Impute treatment effects: $\widetilde{D}_i^1 = Y_i^{\text{obs}} - \hat{\mu}_0(X_i)$ (treatment group) and $\widetilde{D}_i^0 = \hat{\mu}_1(X_i) - Y_i^{\text{obs}}$ (control group); (c) Form preliminary estimates $\hat{\tau}_j(x)$ for $\tau(x)$ by regressing $\widetilde{D}_i^0$ on $X_i$ for $j=0,1$; (d) Combine the two estimates via $\hat{\tau}_X(x) = g(x)\hat{\tau}_0(x) + (1-g(x))\hat{\tau}_1(x)$ (typically $g(x) = \hat{e}(x)$). \end{itemize}

 \citet{foster2023orthogonal} advocated for either the R-Learner or DR-Learner as, unlike the S-, T- and X-Learners, they satisfy Neyman orthogonality, which result in theoretically faster estimation rates so long as the base learners used to estimate the nuisance parameters (e.g. $e(x)$ and $m(x)$) satisfy certain convergence properties.
-In their numerical experiments, they used \citet{wang2021flaml}'s AutoML algorithm\footnote{AutoML uses cross-validation and a smart exploration strategy to select from a collection of the most popular machine learning models and to tune their hyperparameters.} as the base learner in the meta-leaner strategies detailed above, and showed that the R-Learner or DR-Learner indeed achieved better performance.
+They used \citet{wang2021flaml}'s AutoML algorithm\footnote{AutoML uses cross-validation (CV) and a smart exploration strategy to select from a collection of the most popular machine learning models and to tune their hyperparameters.} as the base learner in the meta-leaner strategies detailed above, and showed that the R-Learner or DR-Learner indeed achieved better performance.

-\subsubsection{Experimental design.}
+\subsubsection{Experimental design}

 We repeat \citet{foster2023orthogonal}'s experiments, but add TabPFN as a choice of base learner.
 We compare the five meta-learner strategies detailed above, together with an ``oracle'' comprising the R-Learner fitted with the true nuisance functions $m(x)$ and $e(x)$.
 Note that the optimization problem~\eqref{eq:r_learner} for the R-Learner is solved via weighted least squares.
 Since TabPFN currently does not support weighted loss minimization, this means that it cannot be used as a base learner for both the R-Learner and oracle methods.
 This results in 10 total estimators ($2$ base learners × $6$ methods -- $2$ exclusions).
-Throughout our analysis, we identify each estimator by its method followed by the base learner in parentheses (e.g., `S-Learner (TabPFN)').
+Each estimator is named by its method followed by the base learner in parentheses (e.g., `S-Learner (TabPFN)').